mastier/openzfs-docs/docs/Getting Started/Ubuntu/Ubuntu 22.04 Root on ZFS.rst

    You should not need to customize any of the options for the boot pool.

-   Ignore the warnings about the features “not in specified 'compatibility' feature set.”
+   You may ignore the warnings about the features “not in specified 'compatibility' feature set.” or add these features to /etc/zfs/compatibility.d/grub2.

    GRUB does not support all of the zpool features.
 See ``spa_feature_names`` in `grub-core/fs/zfs/zfs.c